Tokens

 Word: 😊 ==> tokens: [76460, 232], decode_tokens: ['�', '�']

-We can see that for similar words, more tokens are generated in Spanish than in English, so that for the same text, with a similar number of words, the number of tokens will be higher in Spanish than in English.
+We can see that for similar words, Spanish generates more tokens than English, so for the same text, with a similar number of words, the number of tokens will be greater in Spanish than in English.

 Continue reading